Melvin E. Wheatley

 Melvin E. Wheatley (May 7, 1915 – March 1, 2009) was a bishop best known for appointing the first openly gay pastor in the United Methodist Church.

 Biography

 Background

 Wheatley was born in Lewisville, Pennsylvania, the son and grandson of Methodist ministers.

 Education

-Wheatley was a well-rounded and popular honor student at American University in Washington, DC with a major in religion.
-In his senior year not only was he president of the Student Council, but president of the Student Christian Association, and captain of the basketball team.
+Wheatley was an honor student at American University in Washington, DC with a major in religion.
+In his senior year, he was the president of the Student Council, the Student Christian Association, and the captain of a basketball team.

 He went on to earn a divinity degree at Drew University in New Jersey.

 Early career

 While at Drew, Wheatley served as an assistant instructor in the department of Biblical literature.
 He also taught philosophy for one semester at Modesto Junior College.

 After graduating from Drew in 1939, Wheatley's first pulpit assignment was in Lincoln, Delaware.
 Three years later, he served as associate pastor of First Methodist Church in Fresno, California.